Qovery/documentation/website/docs/getting-started/what-is-qovery.md

 </Steps>

-Qovery helps you to seamlessly deploy your full-stack and micro-services applications on [AWS][docs.using-qovery.configuration.business.cloud-account.amazon-web-services], and [few other Cloud providers][docs.using-qovery.configuration.business.cloud-account].
+Qovery helps you to seamlessly deploy your full-stack and micro-services applications on [AWS][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services], and [few other Cloud providers][docs.using-qovery.configuration.cloud-service-provider].

 ## Qovery vs. Other products
 See the differences of Qovery with Other solutions like [Heroku][docs.getting-started.qovery-vs-other.heroku], [Netlify][docs.getting-started.qovery-vs-other.netlify] or [Terraform][docs.getting-started.qovery-vs-other.terraform].